Formation of Extremely Low-mass White Dwarfs Binaries: Conclusions

--- Similar final ELM WD's can be produced via different combinations of donor mass, accretor mass and initial orbital period.
+-- Similar final ELM WDs can be produced via different combinations of donor mass, accretor mass and initial orbital period.
 In the first case the increasing donor radius as it evolves off the MS triggers the RLOF, while in the second case the decreasing orbital radius (caused by magnetic braking) shrinks the Roche lobe radius to the point where it reaches the stellar radius of the donor.
-An ELM WDs binary with short $P_{\rm orb}$ and high $T_{\rm eff}$ may have been produced by low mass progenitors with high mass companions.
+An ELM WD binary with short $P_{\rm orb}$ and high $T_{\rm eff}$ may be produced from a low-mass donor with high-mass accretor.
 In general, the accretor mass should be large enough to avoid unstable MT.